 Richard Ramirez had a horrible childhood growing up, as one probably would considering how gruesome his attacks were.
-Born and raised in El Paso, Texas, his mother left him to suffer the physical abuse his father imparted onto him alone.
+Born and raised in El Paso, Texas, his mother left him in his own home to suffer the physical abuse his father imparted onto him alone.
 He suffered two serious head injuries and often had epileptic seizures from the abuse.
 To get away from his father, Richard started hanging out with his older cousin Miguel, but he wasn’t any better of an influence.

 Miguel, a decorated Vietnam veteran, also had a twisted mind, often showing Richard pictures of Vietnamese women he had tortured during the Vietnam War.
 He even showed Richard a picture of him posing with one of the women’s severed heads.
 Eventually, Miguel shot his wife in front of a 13-year-old Richard, ultimately scarring the boy for life.
 Miguel, however, was found not guilty for murdering his wife and had only spent four years in an insane asylum, before coming back out to cultivate Richard’s growing obsession with sexual violence.